Bhoovi333/amazon-clone/README.md

-# amazon-clone is an interesting website based on html andcss
+# amazon-clone is an interesting website based on html and css